The remuneration system for members of the Management Board

 The payout amount of the short-term incentive for the members of the Management Board is calculated by multiplying the target amount by the factor of the overall target achievement of the financial performance parameters and the factor determined for the strategic performance parameters.
 The payout amount of the short-term incentive is limited to a maximum of 200% of the individually determined target value (payout cap).

-An additional condition for the payout of the short-term incentive is that positive it generated.
+An additional condition for the payout of the short-term incentive is that positive free cash flow it generated.
 Thus, payout of the short-term incentive never occurs if the free cash flow for the financial year in question is negative, unless the negative free cash flow is based on a plan approved by the Supervisory Board.

 The short-term incentive of the members of the Management Board is generally payable 4 months after the end of the financial year, but not before approval of the annual and consolidated financial statements by the Supervisory Board for the financial year for which the incentive was agreed.